sebastienrxs/undercooked-game/README.md

 ## What is Undercooked?

-Undercooked is a video game I made as part of my first project during my coding bootcamp at IronHack.
+Undercooked is a video game (if you can call it that) I made as part of my first project during my coding bootcamp at IronHack.

 ## What's the goal?